BouarfaMahi/The-art-of-invention-marketing/ebook/ebook.md

 Listen actively and note down the responses carefully.
 Encourage the person with whom you are speaking to take action.
 The invention's value is measured by the perception of a change in the manufacturer's behaviour.

 If the manufacturer is interested, have him or her date and sign each page of a photocopy of the Innova-Book.
 You should keep those photocopies.
 You should then give him the Innova-Book and look over it together.
 The first page of the Innova-Book should contain the company's name as well as a colour logo.
-In order to enhance its value, the Innova-Book should be well-presented and well-bound such as Panodia's pro-book.
+In order to enhance its value, the Innova-Book should be well-presented and well-bound such as Panodia's Pro-Book.
 At this point, it is too early to engage in a full discussion of the contract's Cash and Royalty values.

 If after two months, the manufacturer shows no interest in the project, ask him or her to return the Innova-Book.
 If he or she is interested in the project, request a confirmation by mail or fax.
 After an additional waiting period, sign a contract defined by both parties and written up by a patent attorney.